 If you are a parent or guardian looking to claim on behalf of an injured child or baby, you can do so any time before their 18th birthday.
 When your child reaches the age of 18, if they ae deemed to have mental capacity, then, from the age of 18 they have three years to make a claim (until they turn 21).
 If you’re claiming for a child who has passed away as a result of a birth injury, you also have three years to make a birth injury claim from the date of death.

 If you have any questions or queries about bringing a birth injury claim forward, then do not hesitate to contact MG Legal’s team of medical negligence expert solicitors.
 We will tell you immediately if we think you have a viable claim, and confirm if we can accept your instruction on a no win no fee basis.

 Why choose MG Legal's medical negligence solicitors for my birthing injury personal injury compensation claim?

-When you instruct MG Legal to act on your behalf in relation to a birth injury claim, our medical negligence experts, will explore every avenue of argument, work with the best medical specialists, and employ every negotiating tactic learned throughout lengthy careers in the field of personal injury to ensure your claim really does have the best chance of success at every step.
+When you instruct MG Legal to act on your behalf on a birth injury claim, our medical negligence experts will explore every avenue of argument, work with the best medical specialists, and employ every negotiating tactic to ensure your claim really does have the best chance of success at every step.

-MG Legal’s medical negligence experts have access to the most prominent consultants in the department of obstetrics and gynaecology, so that any medical report prepared will fully detail the full nature of your child’s personal injury, whether it’s something minor, and will, hopefully resolve quickly, or life-changing, and will affect you and your child for the rest of your lives.
+MG Legal’s medical negligence experts have access to the most prominent consultants in the department of obstetrics and gynaecology, so that any medical report prepared will fully detail the full nature of your, or your child's, injury.

-The confidence in our own ability is demonstrated by the fact that we accept instruction on personal injury claims, including medical negligence claims, on the basis of a Conditional Fee Agreement, also known as a no win no fee agreement- meaning that if your claim is unsuccessful, then you owe us nothing.
+The confidence in our own ability is demonstrated by the fact that we accept all of our medical negligence claims, on a NO WIN NO FEE basis, meaning that if your claim is unsuccessful, then you owe us nothing.
 Still, with a success rate of over 99%, this is rarely the case.